Miikka KukkosuoUNIVERSAL FUND MEMBER

 Miikka's Story

 Miikka joined Watsi on November 4th, 2015.
-Seven years ago, Miikka joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Miikka's most recent donation traveled 4,300 miles to support Anthony, a 14-year-old boy from Kenya, to fund a colostomy.
+Eight years ago, Miikka joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Miikka's most recent donation traveled 4,300 miles to support Rose, a 55-year-old mother from Kenya, to fund a laparotomy so she can live pain-free.

 Impact